PKizzle/dns/cmd/atomdns/handlers/dbfile/README.md

     If there are no **IP**s specfied the AXFR is open to the entire internet.
   - If there is no `notify` the **IP**s as specified in `to` are used for sending notifies.
 If you want to override this add a `notify` and put an (new) set of **IP**s there.
 With `source` you can set the source(s) address when sending the notifies.
+You can use an interface name as **IFACE** and the routable IP address from the interface are also used.
     The TSIG key specification is identical to that of `from`.
 For **IP** you can use IPv6 or IPv4 addresses, these are automatically matched up, i.e. a notify with a IPv4 address will use a IPv4 source and vice versa.

 Note that a bare `transfer` is enough to allow for outgoing transfers.